Learning to Read Through Phonics

 ● Try to make time to read with your child every day.
 Grandparents and older brothers or sisters can help, too.
 Encourage your child to blend the sounds all the way through a word.

 ● Word games like ‘I-spy’ can also be an enjoyable way of teaching children about sounds and letters.
-You can also encourage your child to read words from your shopping list or road signs to practise phonics.
+You can also encourage your child to read words from your shopping list or road signs to practice phonics.

 - Use your child’s reading record to look at what he/she has been reading and make comments yourself on how well they have done.